-If you often go over your monthly mobile allowance or want to check you’re on the right plan, take a look at your phone bill.
-Your bill holds the key to how you use your phone and how to save money.
+If you often go over your monthly mobile allowance or want to check you’re on the right plan, your phone bill can help.
+It holds the key to how you use your phone and how to save money.

-Your phone bill should show what’s included in your monthly phone contract including:
+Your mobile phone bill should show what’s included in your monthly phone contract including:

 *You can often use a portion of your data to roam in the EU.
 Here’s more about roaming and charges.

 You could also check your data plan online by signing into your account, or calling the network provider direct.

 Data is the more expensive part of your bill so if you go over your allowance, you’ll pay quite a bit more.